MrcJkb/drun/README.md

-# drun
+# drun-gtk3
 Fork of [drun](https://sourceforge.net/p/drun) with gtk3 support.

 Features
 --------

 * Tab completion
 * History
 * Runs files, directories, urls, and executables
 * Runs on thunar/nautilus file and directory selections
 * Spelling correction
 * Recursive directory completion
 * Completions ordered using history
 * Completes parameters from history

 Installing
 ----------

 Requirements:

 * ruby
 * ruby-gtk3
 * gtk+

 Download and extract the latest archive from the [Releases](https://github.com/MrcJkb/drun/releases) page.
 Copy drun to somewhere in the system path such as /usr/local/bin.
 It can then be run by executing 'drun'.